 What to do in Paris off the beaten track?

-Paris is often portrayed in the same way.
+Paris is often told the same way.

 The same streets.
 The same images.